 Looking at the glucose and ketones together in terms of TOTAL ENERGY was a bit of an ‘ah ha’ moment for me.
 It helped me to understand why people like Thomas Seyfried and Dominic D’Agostino always talk about the therapeutic benefits and the insulin lowering effects of a calorie restricted ketogenic diet.

-Dealing with high ketones and high glucose typically a concern for the body because it doesn’t happen in nature or when eating whole foods.
-But now we have refined grains, HFCS, processed fats and exogenous ketones to ‘biohack’ our metabolism and send it into overdrive.
+Dealing with high ketones and high glucose is typically not a concern because it doesn’t happen in nature or when eating whole foods.
+But now we have refined grains, HFCS, processed fats and exogenous ketones to ‘bio hack’ our metabolism and send it into overdrive.